Arc7icWolf/Hive-community-post-checker/README.md

 - The post author must have replied to a post in the target community in the past 7 days.
 - The post author must have voted in one of the last 3 polls published by a specific account.

-The script also generate a list with all the eligible authors, the number of comments published (in the last 7 days) and of polls voted (up to 3).
+The script also generate a list with all the eligible authors, together with the number of comments published (in the last 7 days) and of polls voted (up to 3) by them.

 Moreover, the script also keep track of all the previous winners of the contests in a TXT file.

+Finally, running **create_comment.py** allows to run the whole script and generate a TXT file (`comment.txt`) with all the above infomation formatted and ready to be copied and pasted on Hive.

 ## Main Features